samcammarata/MapMaker/README.md

 Sam - 12/10 edits :
 Resized GUI and Map Field so that size was proportional to 1920x1080 images that Tucker creates for background.
 Finished upload button (tool uploads saved .txt files).
 Fixed bug from 12/9 of first click in map field moving p1spawn.

+Sam - 12/10 edits 2 :
+Finished adding in code for bosses once art comes in (used placeholder art to make sure everything works properly).